Man in blue shirt smiles looking at laptop as he reclines on a couch

 What Is Credit History?

-2. Credit history is important because it is used by credit card companies, mortgage lenders, landlords, and employers to determine creditworthiness and risk
+2. Credit history is important because it’s used by credit card companies, mortgage lenders, landlords, and employers to determine your creditworthiness and risk.

-3. Your credit score is based on your credit history, but the two are not the same thing
+3. Your credit score is a number based on your credit history, but the two aren’t the same thing.

-If you’re applying for an additional credit card, seeking additional funds with a loan, or other ways to expand your credit, you may need to review your credit score to assess whether you’ll be approved.
-Or you may be applying for a credit card for the first time and want to know how important your credit history will be for your financial future.
+If you’re applying for an additional credit card, seeking additional funds with a personal loan, or applying for an apartment, you may need to review your credit score to assess whether you’ll be approved.
+Or maybe you’re applying for a credit card for the first time and want to know how important your credit history is for your financial future.

-If you’re curious what credit history and credit scores are, review this guide to help you better understand these important financial terms.
+If you’re curious about credit history and credit scores, review this guide to help you better understand these important financial terms.

 Definition of credit score and credit history